edwbartels/ask-geeves/planning/api/api-docs.md

 ### Get details of a Question from an id

-Returns the details of a question specificed by its id.
+Returns the details of a question specified by its id.

 * Require Authentication: false
 * Request